solidi/learning-notes/interviews/career-tips.md

 - First, framing - finite or infinite hightlights - delivery is always finite
     - Growing two Tech leads - succession
         - three attributes, technical, mentorship, and project management
+            - time, people, quality, scope
-- Launching a product at nick - impact.
+- [Launching a product at nick - impact.]
-- Juniors/Interns - Growing others, and giving them room.
+- [Juniors/Interns - Growing others, and giving them room.]

 ## THE FUTURE OF CAREERS IN I.T
 - Tools will become more powerful, convo i heard from another podcast with martin kleppmann - Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems
     - migration headaches, always.
     - order of magnitutdes - piping data from one system to another without effort.
-- Two things: Economy at scale, and engineering at scale.
+- [Two things: Economy at scale, and engineering at scale.]
     - AWS, better tools.
-- Software is about people.
-Seen, heard, treated with kindness.
+- [Software is about people.
+Seen, heard, treated with kindness.]

 ## THE REVEAL